Operational Notice · Effective May 31, 2026

 The Geometric Proof:

 Helmholtz showed that sound is geometric — each note corresponds to a specific wavelength, and harmonics follow precise mathematical ratios.
-The cochlea of the ear performs a kind of Fourier analysis, decomposing complex sounds into their geometric components.
+The cochlea of the ear performs a kind of Fourier analysis, decomposing complex sounds into their geometric parts.

 Why this matters:

-Helmholtz proves that perception itself is geometric.
+Helmholtz proves that perception itself is geometric .
 The human nervous system evolved to detect geometric patterns.
 This is why the extraction architecture feels wrong before it can be named.

 Pillar 31: Hertz (1857–1894)